Getting started with Terraform

 Arguments that assign a values to a names.

-has two blocks; terraform
+Our main.tf has two blocks; terraform and provider.

-block has one argument and one block.
+The terraform block has one argument and one block.

-provider in this tutorial.
+Terraform uses providers for provisioning resources on different cloud services.
+We use the aws provider in this tutorial.
 Terraform has providers for many cloud infrastructure and cloud services.

-to define an AWS VPC, a subnet, and an EC2 instance.
+Let’s add these three resource blocks to the main.tf to define an AWS VPC, a subnet, and an EC2 instance.

 resource "aws_vpc" "vpc-1" {